Phoenix Tree (NYSE:DNK) Shares Gap Up to $2.35

-Phoenix Tree Holdings Limited (NYSE:DNK)’s share price gapped up prior to trading on Wednesday .
+Shares of Phoenix Tree Holdings Limited (NYSE:DNK) gapped up before the market opened on Tuesday .
 The stock had previously closed at $2.35, but opened at $2.44.
 Phoenix Tree shares last traded at $2.37, with a volume of 555 shares traded.

 Phoenix Tree Holdings Limited, through its subsidiaries, leases apartments from property owners and rents them to residents and corporate clients in the People's Republic of China.
 It designs, renovates, and furnishes apartments; and provides WiFi, 24/7 resident support, and common area maintenance and utilities to the residents, as well as repair and maintenance for private rooms.